costh/QnA-VanillaJS/README.md

 Boiler plate utilising parcel as the build system forked from https://github.com/bradtraversy/vanilla-parcel-boilerplate

-Utilises IndexDBDatabase to store the posts -  Dexie Wrapper was used to interact with IndexDB https://dexie.org/
+Utilises IndexedDBDatabase to store the posts -  Dexie Wrapper was used to interact with IndexedDB https://dexie.org/

 Bootstrap utilised for the styling, currently requested via CDN - https://getbootstrap.com/